Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 All the support you need for your Keratoconus Treatment

-Dr Geoffrey Ryan is a highly experienced eye surgeon with advanced training and experience across a variety of eye conditions and their treatments and Keratoconus is no different.
-You’ll feel well-supported in your treatment journey, with simplified explanations and care from Dr Ryan.
+Dr Geoffrey Ryan is a highly experienced eye surgeon with advanced training and experience across various eye conditions and treatments, and Keratoconus is no different.
+You’ll feel well-supported in your treatment journey with simplified explanations and care from Dr Ryan.

 Close-up of a smiling female making the OK sign with her hands around her eye.